jtv/libpqxx/README.md

-The "Unix-like" section applies to systems that look like Unix: GNU/Linux, Apple OSX and the BSD family, AIX, HP-UX, Irix, Solaris, etc.  Microsoft Windows with a Unix-like environment such as Cygwin or MinGW installed should also be able to use these intructions.
+The "Unix-like" section applies to systems that look like Unix: GNU/Linux, Apple OSX and the BSD family, AIX, HP-UX, Irix, Solaris, etc.  Microsoft Windows with a Unix-like environment such as Cygwin or MinGW installed should also work in the same way.

 There is a separate section below for Windows users without such an environment.